Back

 Tension-filled.
 Anxious.
 Defeated.

-We assume we’re seeing clearly - when what we’re actually seeing is through a lens we didn’t even know we were wearing.
+We all assume we’re seeing clearly - when what we’re actually seeing is through lens of conditioning we didn’t even know we were wearing.

-This is the most important thing I could ever say to you – and it is without a doubt the hardest thing to even consider, let alone grasp, because to even consider it is terrifying.
+This is the most important thing I could ever say to you - and it is without a doubt the hardest thing to even consider, let alone grasp, because 1) we have been taught the exact opposite and 2) to even consider it is terrifying, but:

 We do not control our thoughts.